Best City in Thailand to Buy Property: Phuket vs Bangkok

-The best city in Thailand for most foreign property buyers is Phuket — it delivers the highest rental yields (7-12%), strongest capital appreciation in prime zones (5-8%/year), the clearest foreign ownership framework, and the deepest international buyer pool for resale.
+The best city in Thailand for most foreign property buyers is Phuket — it delivers strong rental yields, capital appreciation in prime zones, the clearest foreign ownership framework, and the deepest international buyer pool for resale.
 Bangkok suits capital-preservation investors, Pattaya suits yield maximisers willing to accept higher risk, and Chiang Mai suits cost-conscious long-term residents.
 This guide provides the complete comparison across all six Thai markets with a decision framework at the end.

 Get Expert Guidance on Thailand Property